code-roller/code-roller-cli/README.md

 MIT License.
 You can read the license from [here](LICENSE)

 ## Credits
-Created by the Code Roller team
+Created by these members of the Code Roller team
 <table>
 	<tr>
 		<td>